Kenny-Frias/Battleship/README.md

 # Battleship
-Program-representation of popular boardgame Battleship.
+Program representation of popular boardgame Battleship.
 Created for a APCSA course.